 The Biggest and Brightest

-If you’re lucky enough to have some windows that shine a good amount of light into your entryway, there’s no better way to take advantage of that than by going big with a floor-length mirror.
+If you’re lucky enough to have some windows that shine an excellent amount of light into your entryway, there’s no better way to take advantage of that than by going big with a floor-length mirror.
 These mirrors nestled in modern homes designed by McGill Design Group and Chroma Design Collective have great-looking entryway tables placed in front of them.

 A different example of using a very large mirror is featured in this entryway designed by Su Casa Designs, which uses the entire wall for a rustic-looking mirror and table below it.